syrianarchive/syrianarchive-investigations/investigations/daralHikmahospital.md

 # Conclusion

-Based on both the open source documentation and flight data featured above, it is confirmed that Dar al-Hikma Hospital was attacked on 28 May 2019 at around 10:40.
-From this attack, the hospital, which had a history of providing services in the locality since 1997, was destroyed externally and internally rendering it out of service.
-However, given the limitations of open source data, the Syrian Archive is unable to confirm the perpetrators of the attack although local sources claim it was the Russian or Syrian Air Force.
+Based on both the open source documentation and flight data featured above, it is confirmed that Dar al-Hikma Hospital was attacked on 28 May 2019 between 09:45 and 10:40 am Damascus time.
+From this attack, the hospital, which is licensed by the Syrian government and had a history of providing services in the locality since 2000, was destroyed externally and internally rendering it out of service.
+However, given the limitations of open source data, the Syrian Archive is unable to confirm the perpetrators of the attack although local sources claim it was attacked with shelling and airstrikes by the Russian or Syrian Air Force.